 Rocket propulsion is a fascinating technology.
 A technology that generates enough thrust to move an aircraft through the air.
-But do you know the rocket technology was invented by the Chinese in the 13th century?
+But do you know that rocket technology was invented by the Chinese in the 13th century?

-Rockets were not used in industrial or scientific works until the mid 20th century.
+Rockets were not used in industrial or scientific works until the mid-20th century.
 In fact, the first rocket that could fly high enough to get out of the Earth’s atmosphere was first launched in 1942 by Germany.
 In 1957, the Soviet Union launched the first rocket that put the first artificial satellite (Sputnik 1) into an elliptical low Earth orbit.

 Since then, space agencies and research centers have developed numerous rocket and missile technologies to obtain efficient thrust.
 We are listing the most popular ones that have caught people’s attention in the last seven decades.